Import

 Warning

-If submitting an actual DwC-A zip file and not tab-separated text file or spreadsheet, this TW-specific mappings have to be placed as headers in the core table, and not in meta.xml.
-If you are replacing a mapping from meta.xml, you must make sure to comment it out and also if inserting colums make sure you do the appropriate adjustments to avoid collision.
+If submitting an actual DwC-A zip file and not tab-separated text file or spreadsheet, these TW-specific mappings have to be placed as headers in the core table, and not in meta.xml.
+If you are replacing a mapping from meta.xml, you must make sure to comment it out and also if inserting columns make sure you do the appropriate adjustments to avoid collision.

 See Configure TaxonWorks for your DwC import for how to create the records referenced in these mappings.